Bosun Group Leader Dave Owen gazes back at the Brown while piloting the ship's RHIB. Click image for larger view and image credit.

 94° 30.91 W

-See just a few of the steps specifically associated with launching the Jason ROV.
+camera icon See just a few of the steps specifically associated with launching the Jason remotely operated vehicle (ROV).
 (Quicktime, 1.6 Mb.)

-Since the R/V Ronald H. Brown is the only global class ship in the NOAA fleet, shiptime on ‘the Brown’ is a precious commodity among NOAA scientists.
-Every year there are many more ocean and atmospheric research projects proposed than there are available shipdays.
-During the year-and-a-half that I’ve sailed on her, the Brown has conducted numerous projects to further both NOAA Climate and Ecosystem research endeavors.
-Expedition to the Deep Slope 2007 is one of just two ecosystem research projects planned during 2007 and 2008.
+Since the research vessel (R/V) Ronald H. Brown is the only global class ship in the NOAA fleet, time onboard "the Brown" is a precious commodity among NOAA scientists.
+Every year there are many more ocean and atmospheric research projects proposed than there are available ship-days.
+During the year-and-a-half that I’ve sailed on her, the Brown has conducted numerous projects to further both NOAA climate and ecosystem research endeavors.
+This Expedition to the Deep Slope is one of just two ecosystem research projects planned during 2007 and 2008.

-Following the launch of the Brown, the ship departed Pascagoula began a two month dry dock in New Orleans and final installation phase at NOAA's Atlantic Marine Headquarters in Norfolk, VA.
-Following this outfitting period, the ship returned to its homeport of Charleston, SC and on July 19th, 1997, before a large gathering the ship sat smartly dressed, moored starboard side at pier Quebec and was commissioned as NOAA's first newly built oceanographic research vessel in 17 years.
+Following the launch of the Brown, the ship departed Pascagoula began a two-month dry dock in New Orleans and the final installation phase at NOAA's Atlantic Marine Headquarters in Norfolk, Virginia.
+Following this outfitting period, the ship returned to its home port of Charleston, South Carolina, and on July 19, 1997, the ship sat smartly dressed, moored starboard side at pier Quebec.
+Before a large gathering, it was commissioned on that day as NOAA's first newly built oceanographic research vessel in 17 years.

-Since its commissioning 10 years ago, the Brown has sailed around the world and transited the farthest reaches of the world’s oceans.
+Since its commissioning 10 years ago, the Brown has sailed around the world and transited the farthest reaches of its oceans.
 The ship has participated in scientific operations in three oceans and made port calls on six continents.
 With a vast array of oceanographic and atmospheric data logging equipment, the Brown is one of the world's foremost advanced research platforms.
-She has conducted air quality surveys, deployed Tsunami and El-Nino buoys, conducted CTD's in coastal and international waters, towed deep water nets and deployed remotely-operated vehicles to examine marine life on the ocean floor.
-Moreover, the Brown’s latest efforts have also involved working in a coordinated international project sampling Sahara dust, aerosols and deploying ozonesondes in attempt to improve knowledge and understanding of the West African Monsoon.
+She has conducted air quality surveys, deployed tsunami and El Niño buoys, conducted conductivity-temperature-depth (CTD) testing in coastal and international waters, towed deep-water nets, and deployed ROVs to examine marine life on the ocean floor.
+Moreover, the Brown’s latest efforts have also involved working in a coordinated international project sampling Sahara dust, aerosols, and deploying ozonesondes (balloon-borne instruments) in attempt to improve knowledge and understanding of the West African Monsoon.

-With a rigorous schedule, the Brown averages almost nine months of the year underway and logs over 30,000 nautical miles annually and is operated with a crew of 25 personnel.
+With a rigorous schedule, the Brown averages almost nine months of the year underway and logs over 30,000 nautical miles annually.
+She operates with a crew of 25 personnel.